LXXero/fireseq/README.md

 ## Inputs/Outputs
 - Zone input (Optocoupler/Pulldown)
   - gpio_zone_invert is typically set to true when using an optocoupler, and false otherwise.
+- PreSignal input, which sends a short pulse every 3 seconds
 - Doorbell Input (Pulldown, Relay Activated)
   - cycles through a dedicated list of "doorbell" codes upon each button press
   - can be attached to external relay for activation w/smart doorbells, etc